Peace-stx/Questchain/README.md

 # Questchain

-A gamified bounties and task system for communities built on Stacks blockchain, enabling smart contract-powered quest boards to incentivize contributions with multi-token reward support.
+A gamified bounties and task system for communities built on Stacks blockchain, enabling smart contract-powered quest boards to incentivize contributions with multi-token reward support and advanced categorization.

 ## Overview

 Questchain allows communities to create bounty-based tasks (quests) with automated reward distribution and reputation tracking through NFTs.
 Contributors can submit work, get verified, and earn both STX/SIP-010 token rewards and reputation NFTs.
+The system now includes comprehensive categorization and tagging for better quest organization and discovery.

 ## Features